 You’ve got to strive forward and focus on specific areas in which you want to improve, let go of old habits and pick up new ones.
-Some people are naturally gifted at particular skills while others aren’t, don’t beat yourself up if this is the case for you.
+Some people are naturally gifted at particular hard or soft skills while others aren’t, don’t beat yourself up if this is the case for you.

 9. Express your emotions

 It’s okay to be passionate.
 I’m not saying that you should always express every emotion you have, but at the same time, doing so will allow us to connect better with other people and this, in turn, allows us to build friendships and be more dynamic individuals overall.

 In addition, we’re less likely to hold on to grudges because expressing our feelings towards specific situations is cathartic.

 It’s one thing to listen carefully when someone is speaking, it’s another thing entirely when we take what they say into consideration too.
 This means that we should seek new information about the world around us and adopt different perspectives as necessary.

 We’re all biased towards our own beliefs because we’ve built up a defense mechanism that protects us from criticism and being wrong.